simonvh/fluff/docs/commands.rst

 This need to be a BED file containing features.
 BED-fomatted files need to contain at least three tab-seperated columns describing chromosome name, start and end.

 -  ``-d`` [FILE [FILE ...]]
 This option is for the data files.
-They should be aligned sequence data in BAM or BED format.
+They can be aligned sequence data in BAM, BED, wig, bigWig, bedGraph, as well as tabix-indexed format.

 -  ``-o`` name
 This option defines the name of the output files (type determined by extension)